multani/z3c.testsetup/src/z3c/testsetup/README.txt

    be available when running the tests and during test setup.
 This package is not fetched by default by ``z3c.testsetup``.

-Here we say, that the the local file ``ftesting.zcml`` should be used as ZCML configuration.
+Here we say that the the local file ``ftesting.zcml`` should be used as ZCML configuration.
 As we can see in the above output of testruner, this file is indeed read during test runs and used by a ZCML layer called ``DefaultZCMLLayer``.
 This layer is in fact only a ``zope.app.testing.functional.ZCMLLayer``.

 The ZCML file is looked up in the same directory as the doctest file.
+(You can use relative paths like ``../ftesting.zcml`` just fine, btw).

 When using the ``:zcml-layer:`` marker, the concerned tests are set up via special methods and functions from `zope.app.testing`.
 This way